-ETC-1002, our lead product candidate, is a novel, first in class, orally available, once-daily small molecule therapy designed to target known lipid and carbohydrate metabolic pathways to lower levels of LDL-cholesterol and to avoid side effects associated with currently available LDL-cholesterol lowering therapies to improve cardiometabolic risk markers.
+ETC-1002, our lead product candidate, is a novel, first-in-class, orally available, once-daily small molecule therapy designed to target known lipid and carbohydrate metabolic pathways to lower levels of LDL-cholesterol and to avoid side effects associated with currently available LDL-cholesterol lowering therapies and to improve cardiometabolic risk markers.
 We acquired the rights to ETC-1002 from Pfizer in 2008.
 We own the exclusive worldwide rights to ETC-1002 and we are not obligated to make any royalty or milestone payments to Pfizer.

-During the six months ended June 30, 2013, we incurred \$4.3 million in expenses related to our Phase 2a proof-of-concept clinical study in patients with hypercholesterolemia and Type 2 diabetes (ETC-1002-005) which reported top-line results in January 2013, our Phase 2a proof-of-concept clinical study in patients with hypercholesterolemia and a history of statin intolerance (ETC-1002-006) which reported top-line results in June 2013 and our Phase 2a clinical study in patients with hypercholesterolemia already taking atorvastatin 10 mg (ETC-1002-007) which reported top-line results in September 2013.
+During the nine months ended September 30, 2013, we incurred \$7.0 million in expenses related to our Phase 2a proof-of-concept clinical study in patients with hypercholesterolemia and Type 2 diabetes (ETC-1002-005) which reported top-line results in January 2013, our Phase 2a proof-of-concept clinical study in patients with hypercholesterolemia and a history of statin intolerance (ETC-1002-006) which reported top-line results in June 2013, our Phase 2a clinical study in patients with hypercholesterolemia already taking atorvastatin 10 mg (ETC-1002-007) which reported top-line results in September 2013, and our Phase 2b clinical study in patients with hypercholesterolemia with or without statin intolerance (ETC-1002-008).

-During the six months ended June 30, 2014, we incurred \$7.5 million in expenses related to our Phase 2b clinical study in patients with hypercholesterolemia with or without statin intolerance (ETC-1002-008), our Phase 2b clinical study in patients with hypercholesterolemia already receiving statin therapy (ETC-1002-009), our Phase 2 clinical study in patients with hypercholesterolemia and hypertension (ETC-1002-014) and other clinical pharmacology studies (ETC-1002-012 and ETC-1002-013).
+During the nine months ended September 30, 2014, we incurred \$12.0 million in expenses related to our Phase 2b clinical study in patients with hypercholesterolemia with or without statin intolerance (ETC-1002-008), our Phase 2b clinical study in patients with hypercholesterolemia already receiving statin therapy (ETC-1002-009), our Phase 2 clinical study in patients with hypercholesterolemia and hypertension (ETC-1002-014) and other clinical pharmacology studies (ETC-1002-012 and ETC-1002-013).